-Before you begin configuring Pulse Secure client, be sure you have already configured your device network settings.
+Before you begin configuring Pulse Secure Desktop Client (Pulse Client), be sure you have already configured your device network settings.
 Also be sure that you have defined the authentication settings, including the authentication servers and sign-in settings.
-Authentication Host Checker settings can directly affect a Pulse Secure Desktop client installation because you can define the conditions that an endpoint must meet to be allowed access to protected resources.
+Authentication Host Checker settings can directly affect a Pulse Client installation because you can define the conditions that an endpoint must meet to be allowed access to protected resources.